Finally, one year on—how I got screwed out of my job and why I’m not bitter

 It appeared shit was getting real.
 Earlier, I had contacted a Korean lawyer for free advice.
 He suggested that instead of going to the Labor Board, I should go to the Teacher’s Commission.

 He informed me I couldn’t pursue anything legally until I’d received official notice I was being let go.
 Once I got that email, I filed a petition with the Teacher’s Commission.
 I ended up filing two petitions.
-Both were thrown out without being heard.
+They threw out both without hearing either.

 Why?
-Cause I was a foreigner?
+Because I was a foreigner?
 Nope.
-I did not fall under their jurisdiction.
-As a contracted teacher, I was not tenured, so not full-time.
-I had too many hours and paid vacations, so I wasn’t considered part-time.
+I didn’t fall under their jurisdiction.
+As a contracted teacher, I wasn’t tenured, so not full-time.
+I had too many hours and paid vacations, so I wasn’t a part-time instructor.
 The Teacher’s Commission has jurisdiction over full-time and part-time teachers.
 But not contracted teachers.
 Swell.

 “You should contact a lawyer!
-They can’t do this to you!”
+They can’t do this to you!
+You’re being screwed out of your job!”

-Everyone I contacted along the way (lawyers, government workers, etc.) agreed this shouldn’t be happening.
-They all said I should win.
+Everyone I contacted (lawyers, government workers, etc.) agreed this shouldn’t be happening.
+I knew I was being screwed out of my job.
+They knew I was being screwed out of my job.
+Everyone said I should win.
 They were wrong.
 I contacted another lawyer for a free 15-minute consult.
 He advised that I go to the Labor Board.
-He was quite confident I would prevail—but couldn’t guarantee it.
+He was pretty confident I would prevail—but couldn’t guarantee it.

 I picture of a man stating his case to a board.
-The board members are in the background and are blurred.
+The board members are in the background and are blurred, representing professionals who agreed I'd been screwed out of my job

 To file a case would likely cost me at least a thousand dollars.
-If the school decided to fight rather than settle, it could easily climb to over 5 thousand.
+If the school decided to fight rather than settle, it had the potential to climb to over 5 thousand.
 And what would I get if I won my case?
-I could be reinstated.
+Possible reinstatement.
 I didn’t want that.
 The Business English Department had made it abundantly clear they didn’t give a rat’s ass about me.

-I’d been treated unfairly, but no one expressed any sympathy for my situation.
+Despite being screwed out of my job, no one expressed any sympathy for my situation.
 I didn’t want to go back to my old job.
-I enjoyed the teaching, but I would never have been able to work in that environment again.
+Though I enjoyed the teaching, I’d never have been able to work in that environment again.

 Finally, someone reached out, but I don’t know how to thank them

 That was the most empathy I’d received from anyone at the school.
-After 17 years, only one professor—from another department— contacted me to check on me and share job leads.
-Not a word from any of the professors in my department—despite the decision to let me go having been made two years earlier.
+After 17 years, only one professor—from another department—checked in on me and shared job leads.
+Not a word from any of the professors in my department.
+That’s despite the decision to let me go having been made two years earlier.

 A picture of a pink monkey stuffed animal, covering it's ears

 I didn’t even get a call or message to go and clean out my office.
 I’m sure I still have the key card for my office somewhere.
 In February 2021, I went in and cleaned out my office.
-I left a pile of books to be recycled/thrown away and a bag of garbage in my office.
+I left a pile of books for recycling/disposal and a bag of garbage in my office.
 Under normal circumstances, I would have left those things in the hallway.
 But I wasn’t sure if the janitors were even working, so I figured it was best to leave things in my office.

 I never got a thank you for cleaning out my office or a complaint about leaving garbage there.
 I wonder if anyone even knew I was gone.
-For all I know, my office was never reassigned.
+For all I know, they never reassigned my office.
 Prof L’s office was next to mine, and it was still empty a year after he left.

 COVID restrictions had been relaxed, and they were playing again.
 I explained I no longer worked at the school.
 His confused response informed me he had no idea of my situation.

 So what does this all mean?
-How do I feel?
+How do I feel about being screwed out of my job?

 I feel very hard done by.
-I wasn’t fired for incompetence.
+They didn’t fire me for incompetence.
 There were no complaints about my performance and no incidents or scandals.
-I was supposedly let go due to a lack of hours.
-But when Prof L resigned, a Korean prof was hired full-time.
-And given tenure.
-And made department head.
+They told me they let me go due to a lack of hours.
+But when Prof L resigned, they hired a Korean prof full-time.
+And gave her tenure.
+And made her department head.

 To be honest, I didn’t want tenure.
 Yes, it would’ve meant more money—but also more responsibilities and more hoops to jump through.
 I was content teaching.
 That’s what I enjoyed.
 I enjoyed being in the classroom.
 I didn’t want to attend conferences, write research papers, or do a PhD.
 That wasn’t for me.

 I didn’t expect a farewell party.
-But I think someone who puts in almost 18 years at an institution deserves something.
+But someone who puts in almost 18 years at an institution deserves something.
 I don’t believe the profs in the Business English Department actively sought to get rid of me.
 I was an unfortunate casualty of budget cuts.
 But during those two years, they could’ve said something.
 Anything.
 I wasn’t looking for a pity parade.
-But acknowledgement that my situation sucked would’ve been nice.
+But acknowledgement that I’d been screwed out of my job would’ve been nice.

 Coulda, woulda, shoulda

-They could’ve invited me into the office to let me know in person that I would officially be let go.
+My coworkers could’ve invited me into the office to let me know in person that I would officially be let go.
 They could’ve offered their sympathies.
 They could have.
 But they didn’t.
 Instead, they passed the buck to someone who’d never met me to tell me I’d been let go—via email.
-I received more genuine sympathy and concern from the unknown administration worker who called me.
+The unknown administration worker who called me showed more genuine sympathy and concern.
 I have no idea who she was, but I appreciated her sincerity.

 A picture of a busy female office worker, carrying notes, making copies, and talking on the phone

 After going through all that, I had no desire to repeat the process all over again.
 Even if I’d found another university teaching position, I knew I’d never have job stability.
-The “five-year myth” had been disproven.
+I’d disproved the “five-year myth.”
 I still wouldn’t have been covered by the Teacher’s Commission if I wanted to fight another unfair dismissal.

 I’ve done things backwards, but that may have been right